Tax FAQ

 -What do I need to do to start my new business the right way?

-Just a few things.
+From a tax and/or accounting standpoint… you need just a few things.
 First get your LLC with your state and then your EIN with the IRS.
 After that, you can get a business bank account in your company name.
 That’s it.
 That’s all you need to start.
 The next best thing is to also have a business savings account and then after every sale you make, transfer 20% to the savings account to save for taxes.

 After you have your business account, every business related dollar and transaction goes through the business account.
 No more paying personally and reimbursing or anything like that.
 From now on, business transactions go through the business account.